nadav26740/Windows-Disk-Analyzer/Readme.md

 </div>

 ## About
-> The system using C#.net and System.IO library to map the files sizes,<br/>
+> The system using C# Core and System.IO library to map the files sizes,<br/>
 > When the user pressing Analyze the system Start mapping by recursive<br/>
 > mapping every directory at the drive <br/>